synedra/katacoda-scenarios/tiktok/step2.md

 Next, install all the node modules you need
 `npm install`{{execute}}

+And now run the setup script to get your environment variables all set up.

+`node setup.js`

 Follow the prompts in the console to set up your admin and db tokens.

 # 2. Verify Credentials